 In those cases, surround the appropriate text with ...

 ... as that gives you a style attribute for any desired additions to 'hook' on to.

 Here's example code for a bold paragraph with a styled <span> tag in the middle:

 ...and this is how it would display in a packing slip:

 <p align="center" style="font-weight:bold;font-size:11px">Return items within <span style="font-style:italic;text-decoration:underline;background-color:yellow;color:red;">30 days</span> for a full refund.</p>

 The best part is that you're not limited to the six text changes described earlier.
 Since you've taught yourself some HTML and CSS, feel free to experiment with sample code from free resources like W3Schools, the Mozilla Developer Network, and more!

-Keep making changes and downloading samples until they look the way you want, but don't forget to Save!
+Keep making changes and downloading samples until they look the way you want, and don't forget to Save!